syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Getting-Started.md

 N> Currently an additional step is required for UWP project.
 You need to create an instance of the TreeMap custom renderer.
 If you are adding the references from toolbox, this step is not needed.

-Create an instance of SfTreeMapRenderer in MainPage constructor of the UWP project as shown in the following code sample.
+Create an instance of SfTreeMapRenderer in the MainPage constructor of the UWP project as demonstrated in the following code sample.

 {% highlight C# %}